MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

  The following prerequisites must be met to activate dual-write support for purchase orders:

-- It is important to have the following dual-write packages installed or updated to ensure that you have the latest versions.
+- It's important to have the following dual-write packages installed or updated to ensure that you have the latest versions.
     - Dual-write core solution package
     - Dual-write Application Core package
     - Dual-write Finance package
     - Dual-write Human Resources package
-- If your environment already has dual-write for sales orders installed, ensure that it is up-to-date.
+- If your environment already has dual-write for sales orders installed, ensure that it's up-to-date.
 - If you have an older version of Intelligent Order Management running in your instance which already has dual-write installed, ensure that you import the UX solution package for Purchase Orders and Transfer Orders.

 ### General guidelines for installing the add-on UX package for new users

-- If you are installing Intelligent Order Management first, you should install the dual-write solution before importing the UX package solution.
+- If you're installing Intelligent Order Management first, you should install the dual-write solution before importing the UX package solution.
-- If you are installing the dual-write solution first, the UX package solution will be imported as part of the install.
+- If you're installing the dual-write solution first, the UX package solution will be imported as part of the install.
 Intelligent Order Management can then be installed afterwards.

 ### Initial sync of prerequisite tables